DigitME2/timelogger/ReadMe.txt

 cd ~/Downloads/

-3. Change the working directory of the terminal to Timelogger by pressing the following command in the terminal (or) copy here and press (ctrl+shift+v) in the terminal to paste.
+3. Change the directory from Downloads to timelogger folder with the following command (or) copy here and press (ctrl+shift+v) in the terminal to paste.

 cd timelogger/

 4. Install the timelogger with the following command (or) copy here and press (ctrl+shift+v) in the terminal to paste.

 sh install.sh